-The State Department will complete the ME report for all counties that are reviewed and will be responsible for monitoring the county responses to any findings.
+The State department will complete the ME report for all counties that are reviewed and will be responsible for monitoring the county responses to any finding.

 The county shall be responsible for submitting any factual corrections to the ME review within twenty (20) state working days and shall submit a final plan to correct all other cited deficiencies within twenty (20) state working days of receiving the review.
-The response shall include specific actions, persons responsible for implementation, and the date for completion.
+The response shall include specific actions, persons responsible for implementation, and date for completion.
 When the review identifies ongoing problems in critical areas, the county response shall also include a method for monitoring implementation of the plan and reporting progress to the state department on at least a quarterly basis.

-4.903.32 Compliance Action for ME Reviews
+4.903.32 Compliance Action for Management Evaluation Reviews

-The State Department is the designated entity responsible for ensuring that corrective action is taken at the state and/or county level on the deficiencies found by the ME Reviews.
+The State department is the designated entity responsible for ensuring that corrective action is taken at the state and/or county level on the deficiencies found by the ME Reviews.

-The state may impose fiscal sanctions on counties that do not make good-faith efforts to address ongoing problems in critical areas.
+The State may impose fiscal sanctions on counties that do not make good-faith efforts to address ongoing problems in critical areas.
 Fiscal sanctions may be imposed in accordance with Section 4.901.1, which requires local offices to operate the program in accordance with state rules.

-4.903.4 Quality Assurance (QA) Reviews
+4.903.4 Quality Assurance Reviews

-QA reviews are conducted during the annual federal QA review period, which is the twelve (12) month period from October 1 of each calendar year through September 30 of the following calendar year.
+Quality assurance reviews are conducted during the annual federal quality assurance review period, which is the twelve (12) month period from October 1 of each calendar year through September 30 of the following calendar year.
+A statistically random sample of households is selected from two (2) different categories: households that were participating in SNAP (active cases) and households for which participation was suspended, denied, or terminated (negative cases).

-- A. QA reviews are federally mandated to provide: - 1.
-A systematic method of measuring the validity of the SNAP caseload; - 2.
-A basis for determining error rates; - 3.
+- A. Quality Assurance reviews are federally mandated to provide: - 1.
+A systematic method of measuring the validity of the SNAP caseload; - A basis for determining error rates; - 3.
 A timely and continuous flow of information on which to base corrective action at all levels of administration; and, - 4.
-A basis for establishing liability for errors that exceed the federal error rate target and the State's eligibility for an increased share of federal administrative funding and/or federal high-performance bonuses.
+A basis for establishing liability for errors that exceed the federal error rate target and the State's eligibility for an increased share of federal administrative funding and/or federal high performance bonuses.

-- B. Reviews are conducted on:
+B. Reviews are conducted on:

-- 1. Active cases to determine if the household is eligible and, if eligible, whether the household is receiving the correct SNAP benefits.

-- 2. Negative cases to determine if households that were denied or terminated were, in fact, not eligible to participate in SNAP and that the household received an accurate, timely notice as defined in sections 4.205.2, 4.209.1, and 4.608.
-The review of a negative case includes:
+- 1. Active cases to determine if the household is eligible and, if eligible, whether the household is receiving the correct SNAP benefits. - Negative cases to determine if households that were suspended, denied, or terminated were, in fact, not eligible to participate in SNAP and that the household received an accurate, timely notice.
+For initial applications, the notice shall be considered timely if the household is notified of the negative action within the application processing timeframes outlined in Section 4.205.2.
+For recertification applications, the notice shall be considered timely if the household is notified of the negative action in accordance with the processing timeframes outlined in Section 4.209.1.
+When notifying a household of a change in its benefits, the notice shall be considered timely if the household is notified of the negative action in accordance with the timeframes outlined in Section 4.608.

-- A household case record review;

-- b.
-An error analysis;

-- c.
-Client notification; and,

-- d.
-The reporting of review findings.